twitter/finatra/source/user-guide/build-new-thrift-server/controller.markdown

   extends Controller
   with ExampleService.BaseServiceIface {

-  override def add1 = handle(Add1) { args: Add1.Args =>
+  override val add1 = handle(Add1) { args: Add1.Args =>
     Future(args.num + 1)
   }
 }
 ```
 <div></div>

-The `handle(ThriftMethod)` function may seem magical but it serves a very important function.
-By implementing your service method via this function, it allows the framework to  apply the configured filter chain defined in your [server definition](/finatra/user-guide/build-new-thrift-server#server-definition) to the method implementation.
-That is to say, the `handle(ThriftMethod)` function captures your method implementation then exposes it for the [`ThriftRouter`](https://github.com/twitter/finatra/blob/develop/thrift/src/main/scala/com/twitter/finatra/thrift/routing/ThriftRouter.scala) to combine with the configured filter chain when building the [Finagle Service](http://twitter.github.io/finagle/guide/ServicesAndFilters.html) that represents your server.
+The `handle(ThriftMethod)` function may seem magical but it serves an important purpose.
+By implementing your service method via this function, it allows the framework to  apply the configured filter chain defined in your [server definition](/finatra/user-guide/build-new-thrift-server#server-definition) to your method implementation (passed as the callback to `handle(ThriftMethod)`).

+That is to say, the `handle(ThriftMethod)` function captures your method implementation then exposes it for the [`ThriftRouter`](https://github.com/twitter/finatra/blob/develop/thrift/src/main/scala/com/twitter/finatra/thrift/routing/ThriftRouter.scala) to combine with the configured filter chain to build the [Finagle Service](http://twitter.github.io/finagle/guide/ServicesAndFilters.html) that represents your server.
 See the next [section](/finatra/user-guide/build-new-thrift-server/filter.html) for more information on adding filters to your server definition.

-In the example above, we implement the `ExampleService.BaseServiceIface#add1` method with a `override val` simply to satisfy the `ExampleService.BaseServiceIface` interface.
-The framework will not call this function in this manner but it can be useful if you choose to unit test the controller.
+Note, in the example above we implement the `ExampleService.BaseServiceIface#add1` method to satisfy the `ExampleService.BaseServiceIface` interface -- however, the framework will not call the `add1` method in this way as it uses the implementation of the thrift method captured by the `handle(ThriftMethod)` function (as mentioned above this in order to apply the configured filter chain to requests).
+Thus if you were to directly call `ExampleThriftController.add1(request)` this would by-pass any configured [filters](/finatra/user-guide/build-new-thrift-server/filter.html) from the server definition.

+We use `override val` since the computed [`ThriftMethodService`](https://github.com/twitter/finatra/blob/develop/thrift/src/main/scala/com/twitter/finatra/thrift/internal/ThriftMethodService.scala) returned [is a val](https://github.com/twitter/finatra/blob/develop/thrift/src/main/scala/com/twitter/finatra/thrift/Controller.scala#L19).

 As previously shown, the server can then be defined with this Thrift Controller: